tomekkorbak/tomekkorbak.github.io/_posts/2020-12-02-helmholtz-machines-and-variational-autoencoders.md

   thumb: helmholtz_1.png
 ---

 Helmholtz machines are the predecessors of variational autoencoders (VAEs).
 They were first proposed by [Dayan et al. in 1995](http://www.gatsby.ucl.ac.uk/~dayan/papers/hm95.pdf) as a probabilistic model of pattern recognition in human visual cortex.
-In this blog post, I present and discuss a toy PyTorch implementation of Helmholtz machine and an algorithm proposed to train it --- the wake-sleep algorithm.
+In this blog post, I discuss a toy PyTorch implementation of Helmholtz machine and an algorithm proposed to train it --- the wake-sleep algorithm.
 Then, I contrast both with VAEs trained with backpropagation using the reparametrisation trick.

 ### Helmholtz machine objective

-A Helmholtz machine learns a generative distribution $$p(x, z)$$ over patterns $$x$$ and latents $$z$$ that minimises the generative free energy or model evidence for a pattern $$x$$:
+A Helmholtz machine learns a generative distribution $$p(x, z)$$ over patterns $$x$$ and latents $$z$$ that minimises the generative free energy or negative model evidence for a pattern $$x$$:

 $$F_p(x) = \mathbb{E}_{p(z|x)} [-\log p(x, z)] - \mathbb{E}_{p(z|x)} [-\log p(z|x)] = -\log p(x)$$